A Survey on Generative Recommendation: Data, Model, and Tasks: Data-Level Opportunities

 With recent advancements in LLMs, researchers are leveraging their three fundamental capabilities to design LLM-driven agents: (i) the ability to perceive and understand the environment, (ii) reasoning techniques that integrate task requirements with corresponding rewards to design task planning, and (iii) the generation of text resembling human language.
 These agents can comprehend complex user preferences, generate contextual recommendations through fine-grained dynamic simulations of user behavior and interactions, and achieve more nuanced decision-making beyond simple feature matching.
 Agents can simulate cognition, memory, emotions, decision-making, and reflection to generate more authentic user profiles, providing rich signals for training and evaluating recommendation systems.
 We divide this research direction into two sub-directions: interaction simulation and social simulation.

 \textbf{Interaction Simulation.} With recent advancements in LLMs, LLM-based agents have demonstrated impressive capabilities in autonomous interaction and decision-making.
 Applications in the recommendation domain that utilize agents to simulate users~\cite{ebrat2024lusifer} typically combine memory modules, role modeling, and reflective loops to generate adaptive and interpretable user behavior simulations.
 Specifically, Agent4Rec~\cite{Agent4Rec-SIGIR-2024} scales this approach to user agents with factual and emotional memories, simulating diverse behaviors, enabling causal behavior analysis.
 AgentCF~\cite{AgentCF-WWW-2024} simultaneously simulates user agents and item agents, modeling the collaborative filtering concept in traditional recommendation systems.
+STEAM~\cite{STEAM-ARXIV-2026} advances this line of research by introducing structured and evolving agent memory to capture the implicit, diverse, and dynamic preferences reflected in user interactions.
+By moving beyond a single overwritten preference summary, it enables agents to preserve multi-faceted interests, track preference evolution, and make decisions more consistent with real user choices.
 Other works like SimUSER~\cite{bougie2025simuser} and SUBER~\cite{corecco2024suber} design cognitive agents with episodic memory, persona grounding, and MDP-based interaction planning, providing realistic behavior logs to support offline evaluation and reinforcement learning policy learning.
 Collectively, these efforts focus on enabling agents to simulate users based on their interaction history and reviews, thereby making decisions that align with real-world user choices.